• 1 403 678 4164

 Tucked away in Jasper National Park is a hidden gem known as the Tonquin Valley.
 The Tonquin Valley is home to some of the Rockies biggest and most technical alpine climbing objectives.
 The Ramparts lie along the Continental Divide and form the boundary between Alberta and British Columbia.
 The Valley was named after the Pacific Fur Company Ship Tonquin, destroyed in Clayoquot Sound in 1811.

 This trip will see us based out of the Wates- Gibson Hut.
 The hut was originally built in 1930 and gives access to several world class alpine climbing objectives.
-The objectives we will focus on while based out of the hut will be Bennington and Outpost.
+The objectives we will focus on while based out of the hut will be Paragon and Outpost peaks.

 Outpost Peak 5.5-5.6 – The North Buttress will be the route of choice for Outpost Peak and is easily accessible from the Wates-Gibson Hut.
 The route climbs great quartzite once again in an ascetically pleasing position.
-After approximately an hour and a half of 3rd class scrambling you will meet the ridge where the difficult climbing begins.
-Here you will climb the first tower that consists of three pitches.
-Once through the first tower three more pitches will lead you up the second tower where you will meet a final pitch to the summit.
-Once on the summit we will descend either the Southeast Ridge or traverse Memorial Peak back to the hut.
+After a short hike from the hut, ascend talus slopes to a long traverse with exposure to gain the buttress, where excellent scrambling leads to the difficulties above.
+Climb the first tower in three pitches, which lead to a second tower with steep climbing in another three pitches.
+A seventh pitch gains the ridge and another half hour of scrambling with exposure leads to the summit.
+Once on top we have options to descend the Southeast Ridge or traverse Memorial Peak and descend its West Ridge to reach moraines that head back to the hut.
 Expect a 10–12-hour return trip from the hut.

 Program Agenda

 Day 1: We will meet at the Yamnuska Office at 6:00 am for the trip.
 After checking equipment and food we will drive to Jasper National Park and heads towards the Mt.
 Edith Cavell Hostel where we will hike to the Wates-Gibson Hut.
-The hike to the hut will take 5-7hours at a total of 19km with minimal elevation gain.
+The hike to the hut will take 5-6 hours at a total of 16.5 km with minimal elevation gain.

-Day 2: We will plan on going for Bennington Peak on this day.
+Day 2: We will plan on going for Paragon Peak on this day.
 Expect an early start and a long day for this objective.
-Total time round trip is 12-14 hours hut to hut.
+Total time round trip is 10-12 hours hut to hut.

 Day 3: We will plan on attempting Outpost Peak on this day pending energy levels.
 Outpost Peak will be approximately 10-12 hours hut to hut.
-Another option for this day is Memorial Peak.
+Another option for this day is McDonnell.
 The East Ridge is on excellent rock and is an enjoyable scramble mainly on 4th Class terrain.
-Expect 8-10 hours Hut to Hut for Memorial Peak.
+Expect 8-10 hours Hut to Hut.

 Day 4: We will begin our final day with a great breakfast taking in the Tonquin Valley one more time out of the Wates-Gibson Hut before hiking 19km back to the vehicles and heading back to Canmore.